Government incentives for local call centres are failing to make a difference

 So why not the call centre industry?

-As well as the immediate benefits of local jobs (and salaries) remaining in the Australian economy, call centres are often a first job for many Australians providing them with valuable employment skills that translate well into any industry.
+As well as the immediate benefits of local jobs (and salaries) remaining in the Australian economy, call centres are often the first job for many Australians providing them with valuable employment skills that translate well into any industry.

 Governments from other countries are climbing over each other to get a slice of the contact centre industry that is believed to be valued in excess of $300 billion worldwide each year.